 Butter vs. Margarine

 Margarine is a common alternative to butter, primarily when it comes to improving cholesterol levels.
 It is a processed product made from vegetable oil (often labeled "vegetable oil spread").
-Where butter has a high saturated fat content, non-hydrogenated margarine includes more monosaturated fats (the "good" type).
+Where butter has a high saturated fat content, non-hydrogenated margarine includes more monosaturated fats.
 The taste is close, though there is a noticeable richness in butter.
 The important consideration is how they work when cooking.
 Butter offers a richer flavor and its fat adds to the texture of baked goods.
 Margarine will create flatter cookies, less flavor, and tends to break down when frying.

 The typical butter is unsalted and in the category of sweet cream butter.
 You will also find salted butter, which has a small amount of salt added as a preservative.
 Clarified butter and ghee are the pure, golden butterfat from which the milk solids and water have been removed.
 It can be heated up over 450 degrees Fahrenheit before it starts to smoke and is preferred for making a roux.
 European butter can have as much as 86 percent fat.
 It is more flavorful, contains less water, and is better for making flaky pie dough or puff pastry.
 Europe also has more cultured (or sour) butter, which is lightly fermented to give it a tangy flavor.

 When heated, butter develops a magnificent nutty flavor as the milk solids (proteins and sugars) caramelize.
 When butter is used as a cooking medium, such as for sautéeing vegetables, it complements and enhances the flavors to the food.
 It also adds complexity to the flavor of sauces.
 In baked goods, it contributes to the flavor and texture.